-The Health Care Flexible Spending Arrangement (FSA) allows you to set aside pre-tax dollars to pay for your eligible out-of-pocket health care expenses.
-Eligible medical, vision and dental expenses such as deductibles, co-payments, co-insurance, prescribed over-the-counter drugs, eye glass hardware and other out of pocket expenses incurred by you or your eligible dependent may qualify.
+The Health Care Flexible Spending Account (FSA) allows you to set aside pre-tax dollars to pay for your eligible out-of-pocket healthcare expenses.
+Eligible medical, vision, and dental expenses such as deductibles, co-payments, co-insurance, prescribed over-the-counter drugs, eyeglass hardware, and other out-of-pocket expenses incurred by you or your eligible dependent may qualify.

-The carryover feature allows participants to roll over up to $550 of unused Health Care FSA funds to use the subsequent plan year.
-Any Health Care FSA funds in excess of $550 will be forfeited.
+The carryover feature allows participants to roll over a portion of unused Health Care FSA funds to use in the subsequent plan year.
+Unused funds over the annual carryover limit will be forfeited.

 Processing a Claim